ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

    - Advanced Settings => **Not for kids**
    - Upload Defaults => Title, Description, Tags
      - Example Title: _City Ward Relief Society 10am Sunday Service (2nd & 4th Sundays)_
-     - Example Description: _10am Relief Society (Women's Sunday Services) for The Church of Jesus Christ of Latter-Day Saints of the City Ward on the 2nd and 4th Sundays of each month._
+     - Example Description: _10am Relief Society (Women's Sunday Services) for The Church of Jesus Christ of Latter-Day Saints of the City Ward on the 2nd and 4th Sundays of each month._ \
+       _Subscribe and click the bell for all alerts to get email notifications when we start._
    - Upload Defaults => Visibility
    - Upload Defaults => Advanced Settings => **Comments**
    - Permissions => Manage Permissions